Illinois Tool Works (NYSE:ITW) Price Target Raised to $217.00

-Illinois Tool Works (NYSE:ITW) had its target price boosted by analysts at Deutsche Bank Aktiengesellschaft from $206.00 to $217.00 in a report issued on Tuesday, The Fly reports.
-The firm presently has a “hold” rating on the industrial products company’s stock.
-Deutsche Bank Aktiengesellschaft’s target price would suggest a potential downside of 2.95% from the company’s previous close.
+Illinois Tool Works (NYSE:ITW) had its price target hoisted by equities researchers at Deutsche Bank Aktiengesellschaft from $206.00 to $217.00 in a note issued to investors on Monday, Benzinga reports.
+The firm currently has a “hold” rating on the industrial products company’s stock.
+Deutsche Bank Aktiengesellschaft’s price target would suggest a potential downside of 2.77% from the company’s previous close.

-A number of other research firms also recently commented on ITW.
-UBS Group upgraded shares of Illinois Tool Works from a “neutral” rating to a “buy” rating and boosted their price target for the stock from $211.00 to $232.00 in a research report on Monday, January 4th.
-The Goldman Sachs Group raised Illinois Tool Works from a “sell” rating to a “neutral” rating and raised their target price for the company from $195.00 to $217.00 in a research note on Tuesday, January 19th.
-Barclays lifted their price target on shares of Illinois Tool Works from $207.00 to $220.00 and gave the stock an “equal weight” rating in a research report on Tuesday, April 6th.
-Vertical Research upgraded Illinois Tool Works from a “hold” rating to a “buy” rating in a research report on Monday, January 4th.
-Finally, Morgan Stanley boosted their target price on shares of Illinois Tool Works from $180.00 to $189.00 and gave the company an “underweight” rating in a research note on Monday.
-One equities research analyst has rated the stock with a sell rating, twelve have assigned a hold rating and four have given a buy rating to the stock.
-Illinois Tool Works currently has an average rating of “Hold” and an average target price of $205.59.
+Several other brokerages have also recently weighed in on ITW.
+The Goldman Sachs Group raised shares of Illinois Tool Works from a “sell” rating to a “neutral” rating and raised their price target for the company from $195.00 to $217.00 in a research report on Tuesday, January 19th.
+Morgan Stanley raised their price target on shares of Illinois Tool Works from $180.00 to $189.00 and gave the company an “underweight” rating in a research report on Monday, April 12th.
+Robert W. Baird reaffirmed a “hold” rating on shares of Illinois Tool Works in a research report on Tuesday, February 23rd.
+JPMorgan Chase & Co. raised their price target on shares of Illinois Tool Works from $203.00 to $210.00 and gave the company a “neutral” rating in a research report on Wednesday, April 14th.
+They noted that the move was a valuation call.
+Finally, UBS Group upgraded shares of Illinois Tool Works from a “neutral” rating to a “buy” rating and increased their price objective for the company from $211.00 to $232.00 in a research note on Monday, January 4th.
+One investment analyst has rated the stock with a sell rating, twelve have issued a hold rating and four have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and a consensus target price of $208.76.

-In other news, VP Norman D. Jr. Finch sold 7,232 shares of Illinois Tool Works stock in a transaction dated Monday, February 8th.
-The shares were sold at an average price of $203.00, for a total transaction of $1,468,096.00.
-Also, CEO Ernest Scott Santi sold 1,231 shares of the stock in a transaction dated Thursday, February 11th.
-The stock was sold at an average price of $205.37, for a total transaction of $252,810.47.
-Following the completion of the transaction, the chief executive officer now directly owns 295,172 shares of the company’s stock, valued at approximately $60,619,473.64.
-The disclosure for this sale can be found here.
-Insiders own 0.79% of the company’s stock.
+In other news, CEO Ernest Scott Santi sold 1,231 shares of Illinois Tool Works stock in a transaction on Thursday, February 11th.
+The shares were sold at an average price of $205.37, for a total transaction of $252,810.47.
+Following the completion of the sale, the chief executive officer now directly owns 295,172 shares of the company’s stock, valued at approximately $60,619,473.64.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, VP Norman D. Jr. Finch sold 7,232 shares of Illinois Tool Works stock in a transaction on Monday, February 8th.
+The stock was sold at an average price of $203.00, for a total transaction of $1,468,096.00.
+0.79% of the stock is owned by company insiders.

-Large investors have recently made changes to their positions in the business.
-Wolff Wiese Magana LLC acquired a new stake in shares of Illinois Tool Works in the 4th quarter valued at $26,000.
-Diversified LLC bought a new stake in shares of Illinois Tool Works during the fourth quarter worth $27,000.
-MPS Loria Financial Planners LLC acquired a new position in Illinois Tool Works during the 4th quarter worth about $28,000.
-Exchange Traded Concepts LLC increased its position in Illinois Tool Works by 259.2% in the 4th quarter.
-Exchange Traded Concepts LLC now owns 176 shares of the industrial products company’s stock valued at $36,000 after acquiring an additional 127 shares in the last quarter.
-Finally, Retirement Group LLC bought a new position in Illinois Tool Works in the 4th quarter worth approximately $37,000.
-Hedge funds and other institutional investors own 77.44% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Exeter Financial LLC lifted its holdings in shares of Illinois Tool Works by 6.8% during the 4th quarter.
+Exeter Financial LLC now owns 8,164 shares of the industrial products company’s stock worth $1,664,000 after acquiring an additional 522 shares during the last quarter.
+AlphaStar Capital Management LLC purchased a new position in Illinois Tool Works in the 4th quarter worth $705,000.
+Sound Financial Strategies Group LLC purchased a new position in Illinois Tool Works in the 4th quarter worth $1,217,000.
+VisionPoint Advisory Group LLC purchased a new position in Illinois Tool Works in the 4th quarter worth $2,020,000.
+Finally, Burney Co. raised its position in Illinois Tool Works by 34.3% in the 4th quarter.
+Burney Co. now owns 23,334 shares of the industrial products company’s stock worth $4,757,000 after purchasing an additional 5,959 shares during the period.
+77.44% of the stock is owned by institutional investors.

 Illinois Tool Works Inc manufactures and sells industrial products and equipment worldwide.
 It operates through seven segments: Automotive OEM; Food Equipment; Test & Measurement and Electronics; Welding; Polymers & Fluids; Construction Products; and Specialty Products.
 The Automotive OEM segment offers plastic and metal components, fasteners, and assemblies for automobiles, light trucks, and other industrial uses.